lavanyagarg112/teletodrive/README.md

 1. **Create a virtual environment:**

-   In your project directory, run the following command to create a virtual environment (you can replace `venv` with any name you prefer):
+   In your project directory, run the following command to create a virtual environment:

    ```bash
    python -m venv venv